markyoder/wasp_clone/wasphive/README.md

 # Heirarchical Input Validation Engine (HIVE)
 HIVE uses a set of restrictions or rules to describe the definition or schema of an application input.
 These rules describe scalar and relational restrictions.
-These rules can user [_SIREN_](/waspsiren/README.md) expression paths to define restrictions related to sets of elements.
+These rules can use [_SIREN_](/waspsiren/README.md) expression paths to define restrictions related to sets of elements.
 E.g., an identifier reference but refer to an existing element's identifier.